diggedypomme/Controlnet-watchfaces/README.md

-# Controlnet-watchfaces - Android Watchfaces generated with Stable Diffusion and Controlnet and based on examples from:
+# Controlnet-watchfaces - Android Watchfaces generated with Stable Diffusion and Controlnet.  !
+NOTE THAT THIS IS STILL A WORK IN PROGRESS !

-https://github.com/android/wear-os-samples
-https://github.com/android/wear-os-samples/tree/main?tab=Apache-2.0-1-ov-file#readme
+This is based on examples from: https://github.com/android/wear-os-samples https://github.com/android/wear-os-samples/tree/main?tab=Apache-2.0-1-ov-file#readme